 - Are backed by our Funds Promise, which means their performance is monitored by our Fund Governance Group

 There's no guarantee the funds will meet their objectives.
-Their value can go down as well as up and you could get back less than the amount invested.
+Their value can go down as well as up and isn't guaranteed.
+You could get back less than you invested.
+Before making any decision to invest in a particular fund, you should read the fund factsheets for full details on the fund, including risks and charges, which you can find by clicking on the fund names under the 'Core range' tab above.

 How our Core Portfolios work

 We monitor risks at every stage of the investment process.
-For example, we assess how market factors, such as elections and trade disputes, might impact the portfolios over the long-term.
-We then make adjustments to the asset allocation - the mix of equities (shares), bonds and cash - with the aim of making sure each portfolio keeps to its risk level.
+For example, we assess how market factors, such as interest rate changes, government spending and trade disputes, might impact the portfolios over the long term.
+We then make adjustments to the asset allocation – the mix of equities (shares), bonds and cash – with the aim of making sure each portfolio keeps to its risk level.

 Active asset allocation